 This refers to the storage of raw materials, work in progress or finished goods.
 It usually means there are problems in the process that are hidden behind rising stock levels.
 This results in increased operational costs and production lead times.

 Although seemingly similar to transportation, it is not the same.
-Motion refers to unnecessary movement of people or machines within a process.
+The motion refers to the unnecessary movement of people or machines within a process.

 Some examples of motion waste include: